ukchukx/essentials/SOLID.md

 ```

-By throwing a car without an engine into the mix, we are inherently changing the behavior of our program.
+By throwing a car without an engine into the mix, we are inherently changing the behaviour of our program.
 This is **a blatant violation of Liskov substitution and is a bit harder to fix than our previous 2 principles**.

 One possible solution would be to rework our model into interfaces that take into account the engine-less state of our _Car_.